ANGELA M. BROMMEL

 About

 In 2017 she was awarded the Helen Stewart Poetry Award, and in 2018 she was a Red Rock Canyon Artist in Residence, serving as the inaugural poet of the program.
-She serves as Editor-in-Chief and Poetry Editor for The Citron Review.
-Recently she was invited by a2ru (Alliance of the Arts in Research Universities) to be a founding editorial board member of their new peer-reviewed open access online journal: Tradition Innovation in the Arts, Design, and Media Higher Education.
+She serves as Editor-in-Chief and Poetry Editor for The Citron Review, and a founding editorial board member of the peer-reviewed open access online journal collaboratively brought to life by the international Alliance for the Arts Research Universities (a2ru) network, and a2ru member UNLV, Tradition Innovation in the Arts, Design, and Media Higher Education.

-She earned an MFA in Creative Writing from Antioch University and an MA in Theatre from the University of Northern Iowa.
+She earned an MFA in Creative Writing from Antioch University Los Angeles and an MA in Theatre from the University of Northern Iowa.
 Her playwriting thesis was a semi-finalist in The Chesterfield Writer’s Film Project.
 She holds a Graduate Certificate in Women’s Studies from UNLV.
-At Nevada State College she serves as Executive Director of the Office for the Arts and as affiliate faculty.
+At Nevada State University she serves as Senior Advisor & Executive Director for the Arts and as affiliate faculty.

 PRAISE FOR